SSL_get_session, SSL_get0_session, SSL_get1_session - retrieve TLS/SSL session data

 #include <openssl/ssl.h> SSL_SESSION *SSL_get_session(const SSL *ssl); SSL_SESSION *SSL_get0_session(const SSL *ssl); SSL_SESSION *SSL_get1_session(SSL *ssl);

 SSL_get_session() returns a pointer to the SSL_SESSION actually used in ssl.
 The reference count of the SSL_SESSION is not incremented, so that the pointer can become invalid by other operations.

 SSL_get1_session() is the same as SSL_get_session(), but the reference count of the SSL_SESSION is incremented by one.

 Additionally, in TLSv1.3, a server can send multiple messages that establish a session for a single connection.
-In that case the above functions will only return information on the last session that was received.
+In that case, on the client side, the above functions will only return information on the last session that was received.
 On the server side they will only return information on the last session that was sent, or if no session tickets were sent then the session for the current connection.

 In TLSv1.3 it is recommended that each SSL_SESSION object is only used for resumption once.